 On this Easter weekend, we meet an Australian family staying for a few days here.
-We join them for dinner and discover they are from our home town, and in fact their house is around the corner from where we used to live when Explorason was a baby.
-They are here to join the Gallipoli 2015 Tour as their Dad is a key organiser.
+We join them for dinner and discover they are from our hometown, and in fact, their house is around the corner from where we used to live when Explorason was a baby.
+They are here to join the Gallipoli 2015 Tour as their Dad is a key organizer.

 They bring with them their Australian national spread ‘Vegemite’ for breakfast, and then give it to Explorason, which was really nice!
 He hasn’t had it in such a long time, and it is fun for him to eat it on Egyptian bread Eesh baladi – which is cooked before our very eyes right here on the premises each morning.

-We arrive back for our full breakfast at 8:00 a.m., and their is a stunning display of fish dishes, dozens of different and incredible pastries, chocolate rabbits and decorations, and of course coloured eggs.
+We arrive back for our full breakfast at 8:00 a.m. and there is a stunning display of fish dishes, dozens of different and incredible pastries, chocolate rabbits and decorations, and of course colored eggs.
 Most of the food has a real Egyptian flair to it this day, but there is western food too, and the international banquet is in full swing.
 In all our stay here, this was the busiest mealtime by far.

 We decide it is definitely a ‘swimming pool’ day, and so the boys go up to change.
-It worked out well, as they were not only on the same floor of the hotel as us, but also on the same side of the hotel too.
+It worked out well, as they were not only on the same floor of the hotel like us but also on the same side of the hotel too.
 But we had the best view!

 I really appreciated how the pool attendants gave us great service this day, even though there were so many people there at the pool celebrating their holiday.
 They saw us looking for sun-beds, and went off on the hunt for us.
-They set them up, and adjusted the umbrella.
-It really was such nice service.
-Lifeguards were also on duty, so the kids stayed safe, and there was no foul play or dangerous behaviour at the pool either.
+They set them up and adjusted the umbrella.
+It really was such a nice service.
+Lifeguards were also on duty, so the kids stayed safe, and there was no foul play or dangerous behavior at the pool either.

 Then to our surprise, music starts and there was a Disney puppet show.
 Albeit in Arabic, it was fin for the kids, and then Mickey Mouse and some Smurfs appeared.